CultureHQ/scripts/README.md

 ## Development

 Ensure you have `node` and `yarn` installed on your system.
 Then run `yarn` in the root of the repository to install the dependencies.
 Tests are run with `yarn test` and linting is run with `yarn lint`.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/CultureHQ/scripts.

+## License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).